lurchmath/lde/docs/phase7-validation.md

    dequeue and process.
 Add tests or tweak old ones to listen for this signal at the end of validation and be sure it's emitted precisely once, at the correct time.
- * [ ] Add to the LDE the feature that it automatically triggers modification a short while after any change to the Input Tree, unless a new change comes in during that same "short while" and unless modification is manually run during that same "short while."
+ * [x] Add to the LDE the feature that it automatically triggers modification a short while after any change to the Input Tree, unless a new change comes in during that same "short while" and unless modification is manually run during that same "short while."
 Add appropriate tests.
- * [ ] Write a new file of integration tests that test the full LDE stack of modification-interpretation-validation, including all the subtle types of situations that may arise, including changes to a premise impacting a conclusion's validation, changes to a label impacting whether something is cited, and on and on through many possibilities.
+ * [ ] Add to the `validation-spec` file more tests, including all the subtle types of situations that may arise, including changes to a premise impacting a conclusion's validation, changes to a label impacting whether something is cited, and on and on through many possibilities.

 ## API Documentation